mattermost/docs/source/about/mattermost-v10-changelog.md

  - A warning is now shown when deleting a post or comment from a remote/shared channel.
  - Bot messages will now properly mention both users when they happen on non-bot Direct Messages.
  - Updated the channel header to hide pinned posts when there aren't any in the channel.
- - Added full support for at-mentions in the values of fields in message attachments.
+ - Added full support for @mentions in the values of fields in message attachments.

 #### Administration
  - Added a new URL parameter called ``permanent`` to ``DELETE /api/v4/posts/<post-id>``, and set ``permanent`` to ``true`` in order to permanently delete a post and its attachments.